ryan-mcclue/ryan-mcclue/src/mcu.md

 99.999% (five nines) really only acheived with redundant hardware that can be swapped in while running

-watchdog will automatically reset system? watchdog trigger will precede a fault?

 LOGGING:
 problems in field or problems difficult to reproduce program parses format strings after preprocessing to assign IDs to each